If you’re disabled there are lots of ways to make money on the side in easy and unexpected ways, even if you’re not very mobile.

-Piano tuners are desirable in upmarket areas and are required by wealthy clients who want their pianos to be tuned regularly.
+Piano tuners do well with wealthy clients who want their pianos to be tuned regularly.
 If you enjoy developing positive relationships with clients and going into people’s homes this could be the right job for you.

-Also, recording studios and theatre shows (particularly in the West End) also require professional piano tuners.
+Also, recording studios and theatre shows (particularly in the West End) require professional piano tuners.

-If mobility isn’t a problem but you have other health issues which may hinder your ability to find employment, here are some great money makers that you can take advantage of.
+If mobility isn’t a problem but you have other health issues which may hinder your ability to find employment, here are some great money makers to try.

 Earn £60 an hour dog walking

 Dog walking is an enjoyable, lively job that pays surprisingly well.
 You can make up to £60 an hour if you’re brave enough to walk four dogs at the same time.
-Some people can take even more so you can imagine how much they’re making!
+Some people can take even more, so it can be a lucrative business idea.

 If you want a slightly easier dog walking experience, you can earn up to £15 an hour walking one furry friend at a time.
-This is great money and the perfect job for animal lovers.
+This is the perfect job for animal lovers.

-Instead you can register with Petpals as a dog walking company and apply for jobs on there.
+As an alternative, register with Petpals as a dog walking company and apply for jobs on there.
 You can also simply put an ad out in your local area – on noticeboards, through people’s doors, on local websites – advertising your services.
 Quite often you can also find new clients while you’re out walking the dogs.
-Make sure you take a business card or two while you’re out.
+Make sure you take a stack of business cards while you’re out.

 Make money busking

-Loads of people busk to make some extra money on the side, and remember that with busking you’re not limited to just singing, playing instruments and dancing.
+Loads of people busk to make some extra money on the side.
+Remember, too, that it’s not all about music.

-You can express yourself and entertain others in any way.
+You can express yourself and entertain others in many ways.
 As long as people find it entertaining you could make some good money.

-Comedy acts and other unique performances are desirable, simply because they are different.
+Comedy acts and other unique performances are desirable, simply because they’re so different.
 You could be a magician, a clown or even a living statue!

-Make sure that the place you choose to busk at is allowed.
+Make sure busking is allowed where you plan to do it.
 To be on the safe side check with your local council.
 There can be strict, unhappy fines if you busk in the wrong places!

 Try to busk in tourist areas and at good times.
-It wouldn’t be wise to busk at 9am on a Monday morning or during rush hour when everyone’s rushing to get home!
-Weekends have been recommended as great times for buskers as everyone’s in a good mood and out having fun.
+It wouldn’t be wise to busk at 9am on a Monday morning, or during evening rush hour when everyone’s trying to get home!
+Instead, try busking on weekends and public holidays.

-Finally, the London Underground is a brilliant opportunity for buskers as these buskers are performing to 3.5 million passengers every day.
-You have to pay a fee of £20 for a permanent year’s licence.
-If you are serious about busking and want to make some good money from it, it is well worth doing.
+Finally, the London Underground offers brilliant opportunities for buskers, as around 2 million people use the Tube every day.
+You have to pay a fee of £20 for a year’s licence.
+If you’re serious about busking and want to make some good money from it, it’s well worth doing.

 Go ahead and get busking!
 See our detailed article for all you need to know about busking.

-- Look for the Positive About Disabled People symbol.
-This can be found on job descriptions and job roles on job sites.
+- Look for the Disability Confident symbol, which can be found on job descriptions online.
 It indicates that the employer is committed to employing disabled people.

-- Work choice is another fantastic government funded scheme that helps disabled people find work and stay in work through free courses.
+- The Work and Health Programme is another fantastic government-funded scheme that helps disabled people find employment and stay in work through free courses.

 Are you disabled and looking for work?
 Tell us about yourself in the comments below.
 Let’s see if we can help you in your quest to make money!